 Virtual safe spaces

 None of these changes are happening in an inaccessible bubble anymore, as COVID-19 has disrupted societal and cultural norms and spurred a movement of people seeking contactless medical advice.
 But these changes are buttressed in improvements in data and technology over the last five years, as well as the average Indian’s growing comfort on platforms online.
 Additionally, the government’s guidelines on telemedicine practices last year acknowledged the exigency of this young form of healthcare and recognised its legitimacy.

 Bold Care, the men’s health and wellness startup I founded, has seen a surge of customers during the pandemic.
 There are also subtle changes in how these men have been approaching sexual health appointments.
 Traditionally, men face numerous inhibitions that hold them back from seeking necessary advice around their sexual wellbeing.
+You can play online slots for free at NetBet any time, but in order to make real money, you’ll need to transfer funds from your linked online banking https://clickmiamibeach.com/ account to your NetBet online casino account.
 But these past few months, we have noticed the anxieties around the setup alleviate, considering Bold Care provides minimum friction consultations.
 Customers benefit from having appointments in the comfort of their homes, and avoiding aspects they usually dread – whether it’s being vulnerable to a doctor in person, or it’s the fear of talking to the receptionist.
 E-health platforms offer a window into a future unshackled by this unease, and lights a path to an interconnected, safe and validating future.